 What to do if your iPhone says Invalid SIM card or SIM card failure?

 iPhone no SIM card installed error is not the only sim-related message you may see.
-There are also Invalid SIM card and SIM card failure.
+There are also Invalid SIM cards and SIM card failures.
 While the reasons for all the error messages are more or less the same, these two usually appear because the sim card has moved or because the card is damaged.
-If you recently pulled out the sim out of the phone and the phone was turned on, you may see Invalid Sim or Sim card failure.
+If you recently pulled the sim out of the phone and the phone was turned on, you may see Invalid Sim or Sim card failure.
 Many users with jailbroken iPhones reported these messages.
 If your device is jailbroken, the only way to fix the problem is to remove the jailbreak.

 Here are several suggestions on how to fix invalid sim card or sim card failure or iPhone: